-- That this consent shall lapse on the expiry of twenty [20] years after the date of commencement of this consent, unless the consent is given effect to before the end of that period or the Taranaki Regional Council fixes a longer period pursuant to section 125(1)(b) of the Resource Management Act 1991. - 9.
+- 8. This consent shall lapse on 21 December 2025, unless the consent is given effect to before the end of that period or the Taranaki Regional Council fixes a longer period pursuant to section 125(1)(b) of the Resource Management Act 1991. - 9.
 That the consent holder shall not apply for any further variation of its resource consent seeking to permit the discharge of waste into the Eltham landfill from beyond Taranaki Region (i.e. beyond the waste-stream presently accepted by New Plymouth, South Taranaki and Stratford District Councils) and for avoidance of doubt includes the peripheral townships of Awakino and Mokau.
 Any further variations will be restricted to health and safety and/or applications to enhance the environmental performance of the Eltham landfill due to improvements in engineering methods and available technology relevant to landfill construction and operation or as a result of monitoring.

-- That the Taranaki Regional Council may, under section 128(1)(a) of the Resource Management Act 1991, serve notice of review of conditions of this consent in June 2005, June 2011, June 2017, December 2017, June 2018, June 2019, June 2023, and June 2029 and within 18 months of the exercise of this consent, for the purpose of: - i) ensuring the ongoing adequacy of the Monitoring Programme and methods of implementation outlined in Condition 5 of this consent; and - ii) ensuring the effectiveness of conditions in avoiding, remedying or mitigating adverse effects on the environment from the damming and diversion of water.
+- 10. That the Taranaki Regional Council may, under section 128(1)(a) of the Resource Management Act 1991, serve notice of review of conditions of this consent in June 2005, June 2011, June 2017, December 2017, June 2018, June 2019, June 2023, and June 2029 and within 18 months of the exercise of this consent, for the purpose of: - i) ensuring the ongoing adequacy of the Monitoring Programme and methods of implementation outlined in Condition 5 of this consent; and - ii) ensuring the effectiveness of conditions in avoiding, remedying or mitigating adverse effects on the environment from the damming and diversion of water.